MCamp859/hello-world/pta-README.md

 If you uninstall one of the use cases, you need to reinstall the other ones because the Docker images will be cleared.

+### License plate recognition neural network issue

+The neural network model used in this RI has 3 limitations:
+-  it has been trained to recognize Chinese license plates
+-  the minimum plate width must be of 94 pixels
+-  only "blue" license plates have been tested thoroughly.
+Other types of license plates may underperform.

+For more details check [OpenVINO™ Model Zoo](https://docs.openvino.ai/latest/omz_models_model_license_plate_recognition_barrier_0007.html)

 ## Troubleshooting

 ### Installation Failure